Wizcorp/phonegap-facebook-plugin/README.md

 12. Add the **Social.framework** framework.
 Make it an optional framework to support pre iOS6 apps.
 13. Add the **Accounts.framework** framework.
 Make it an optional framework to support pre iOS6 apps.
 14. Add the **AdSupport.framework** framework.
 Make it an optional framework to support pre iOS6 apps.
+15. Add the **Security.framework** framework.
+Make it an optional framework to support pre iOS6 apps.

 ### Add the Cordova Facebook Plugin